These easy meal planning tips will help you as a busy mom.

 Make the plan and then go grocery shopping.

 This may sound super simple but sometimes we need to be reminded to keep it simple.
-Every single Thursday, I sit down and make a meal plan for the following week.
-By following the themed dinner nights, it does not take too long.
+I typically go grocery shopping every two weeks, so I will make a general meal plan for two weeks.

 Check your schedule for the week.

 Trust me, I learned this the hard way as we were eating chicken chili on the way to soccer practice.
 Hello, mom fail.
 As you make your meal plan, look at the schedule for that week.
 This allows you to see if the meal you are planning fits with the events of that evening.

 I mostly rotate through a list of our favorite meals and then throw in a new one here and there.
 However, the meals are super simple.
 In this season of life with three active kids, simple is what works best!
 That means we have a main dish and two sides.
 Usually, the sides are either a vegetable or salad.

 Put the schedule somewhere you can see it.